vcflib/vcflib/README.md

 ### Using a recent C++ compiler

 You may encounter something like libstdc++.so.6: version `GLIBCXX_3.4.32' not found (required by ...vcflib/build/pyvcflib.cpython-310-x86_64-linux-gnu.so).
 This is caused by the python pyvcflib not running against a python interpreter compiled with the same libstdc++ dependency.
 That is a bit nasty to solve.
 For now make sure to match C++ compilers for the python module.
+It is also possible to disable the python build.

 ### Using a different htslib